211129-Enterprise/demos/devops/p2-ec2-setup.md

 # How to Set Up an EC2 to Deploy a Spring Boot Backend
 You have been provisioned with a `pem` key which allows you to ssh into your AWS Linux EC2 instance.
-To Connect to it, do the following
+To connect to it, follow all steps (connection is step 2).

 <br>